Bit (film): Plot

 After Duke woos her, Laurel ends up joining the coven.
 After seeing the extermination of the remaining vampire hunters, Laurel gets swept into the vampires lifestyle and becomes an item with Izzy.
 Despite this, Laurel does find her morals conflicting with Duke's; it is at this time, Laurel learns of one of Vlad's loyal brides, who is imprisoned beneath the club (said bride was the woman Duke locked up in the film's opening).
 Laurel finds herself becoming increasingly conflicted about being a vampire, especially as she becomes distant from Mark and her family.
 This has also led to Laurel's refusal to feed.
-Laurel and Duke start to become hostile, when Duke kills a woman that Laurel refuses too.
+Laurel and Duke start to become hostile, when Duke kills a woman that Laurel refuses to.

 When Laurel returns home, she learns a friend of hers attempted suicide, and gets into an argument with Mark about how she has been neglecting her friends and family, and the effect it has on them.
 An emotionally devastated and blood starved Laurel attacks and bites Mark, causing him to slowly turn into a vampire.
 Terrified, Laurel goes to Duke's group for help, where Duke plans to kill Mark in accordance with her rules.
-Backed into a corner, Laurel frees Vlad's bride to distract Duke; in turn the bride frees Vlad himself, who immediately drains her.
+Backed into a corner, Laurel frees Vlad's bride to distract Duke; in turn, the bride frees Vlad himself, who immediately drains her.
 Vlad takes control of the girls, and reveals that Duke has been using his power to manipulate the girls into taking more ruthless actions, and berates Duke for being ungrateful towards him.
 Vlad intends to regain his former power after killing Duke, but Laurel stands up to Vlad, setting him on fire.
 Laurel then leads the other girls into destroying Vlad's body.

-Duke tries to take Vlad's heart, but Laurel snatches it away.
+Duke tries to take her heart back, but Laurel snatches it away.
 Deciding that Duke has become what she preached against, the other girls turn against her for Laurel, locking Duke in her own prison for the time being.
 With Laurel taking control of the coven, she conscripts Mark into the life of a vampire and apologizes for her toxic behavior and neglect.
 Laurel decides to share the power Duke wouldn't, leading the vampires in feeding on Vlad's heart, beginning a more fair leadership.